bjpcjp/raindrop_and_book_notes/math/ADFM/ADFM-25-sequential-problems.tocs_v2.md

-- 25 Sequential Problems
+- **25 Sequential Problems**
-  - 25.1 Markov Games
+  - **25.1 Markov Games**
-    - Markov games generalize simple games by including a shared state space where transitions depend on joint actions of multiple agents.
-Each agent receives individualized rewards based on the current state and joint actions.
-This framework extends multi-agent reinforcement learning by accounting for stochastic state transitions, as initially studied by Shapley in 1953.
-Further reading: [Shapley, “Stochastic Games,” PNAS, 1953](https://www.pnas.org/content/39/10/1095).
+    - Markov games extend simple games by including a shared state and state transitions.
+    - Transitions depend on joint actions, and each agent receives individual rewards based on state and actions.
+    - The joint policy defines probability distributions over joint actions given current states.
+    - Markov games generalize multi-agent decision processes and can represent problems like traffic routing.
+    - Refer to L. S. Shapley’s seminal paper [“Stochastic Games” (1953)](https://www.pnas.org/doi/10.1073/pnas.39.10.1095) for foundational theory.
-  - 25.2 Response Models
+  - **25.2 Response Models**
-    - This section generalizes response models such as best response and softmax response to Markov games, where agent policies depend on the current state and fixed policies of other agents.
-Best response policies reformulate the multi-agent interaction as an MDP by fixing other agents’ strategies, whereas softmax responses introduce stochasticity controlled by a precision parameter λ.
-Both require solving an MDP with modified reward and transition functions.
-Further reading: [Littman, "Markov Games," ICML 1994](http://www.cs.brown.edu/~mlittman/pubs/mg-icml94.pdf).
+    - Response policies maximize expected utility given fixed policies of other agents.
+    - Best response reduces to solving an MDP conditioned on other agents’ policies.
+    - Softmax response introduces stochasticity weighted by a precision parameter λ.
+    - Algorithms provide methods for computing best and softmax responses in Markov games.
+    - For hierarchical softmax, see section 24.6 and algorithm 24.9 for algorithmic details.
-  - 25.3 Nash Equilibrium
+  - **25.3 Nash Equilibrium**
-    - The Nash equilibrium concept extends to Markov games as stationary Markov perfect equilibria, where no agent gains by unilateral deviation given others’ stationary policies.
-The equilibrium can be found by solving a nonlinear optimization minimizing sum of utility deviations constrained by valid policy distributions over all states and joint actions.
-Existence is guaranteed for finite discounted Markov games.
-Further reading: [Fink, "Equilibrium in a Stochastic n-Person Game," Hiroshima University, 1964](https://doi.org/10.3792/pieees1963.28.1_89).
+    - Nash equilibrium extends to Markov games where all agents best-respond to one another.
+    - Every finite Markov game with discounted infinite horizon has at least one Nash equilibrium.
+    - Finding equilibrium involves solving a nonlinear optimization problem with utility and policy constraints.
+    - The equilibrium requires policies to be valid probability distributions over actions in every state.
+    - The work by A. M. Fink [“Equilibrium in a Stochastic n-Person Game” (1964)](https://pubmed.ncbi.nlm.nih.gov/17757698/) provides proof of equilibrium existence.
-  - 25.4 Opponent Modeling
+  - **25.4 Opponent Modeling**
-    - Opponent modeling adapts fictitious play to Markov games by maintaining maximum likelihood estimates of other agents’ state-dependent policies using counts of observed actions per state.
-Knowing the transition function enables model updates via asynchronous value iteration.
-This method iteratively updates policies and utilities based on joint interactions and state transitions, providing a practical learning approach for multi-agent sequential domains.
-Further reading: [Uther & Veloso, “Adversarial Reinforcement Learning,” CMU Tech Report, 1997](https://www.cs.cmu.edu/afs/cs/project/jair/pub/volume2/uther98a.pdf).
+    - Opponent modeling maintains maximum-likelihood counts of other agents’ state-action frequencies.
+    - Tracking counts over states and actions allows estimation of opponent policies given known transition functions.
+    - Utilities require computation of best responses to dynamically updated opponent models, generally via induced MDPs.
+    - Frequent value iteration updates reduce utility estimation error but increase computational cost.
+    - The approach generalizes fictitious play and is detailed in works by Uther and Veloso [“Adversarial Reinforcement Learning” (1997)](https://www.cs.cmu.edu/~mmv/papers/CMU-CS-03-107.pdf).
-  - 25.5 Nash Q-Learning
+  - **25.5 Nash Q-Learning**
-    - Nash Q-learning extends Q-learning to multi-agent Markov games by maintaining joint state-action value estimates and updating them based on observed transitions and Nash equilibria computed over next states’ Q-values.
-It employs e-greedy exploration with learning rates inversely proportional to visitation counts, dynamically adapting to others’ changing policies.
-This algorithm leverages equilibrium computation to handle general-sum stochastic games.
-Further reading: [Hu & Wellman, “Nash Q-Learning,” JMLR, 2003](https://jmlr.org/papers/volume4/hu03a/hu03a.pdf).
+    - Nash Q-learning generalizes Q-learning to multiagent settings by maintaining joint action value functions.
+    - Updates are performed using Nash equilibria computed from simple games constructed at successor states.
+    - The update uses a learning rate inversely proportional to visit counts and employs e-greedy exploration.
+    - This method models reactions of other agents through equilibrium computations.
+    - Foundational reading: J. Hu and M. P. Wellman’s [“Nash Q-Learning for General-Sum Stochastic Games” (2003)](http://jmlr.org/papers/volume4/hu03a/hu03a.pdf).
-  - 25.6 Summary
+  - **25.6 Summary**
-    - Markov games extend MDPs and simple games to multi-agent sequential decision making, involving individualized rewards and complex joint policies.
-Nash equilibria generalize to these settings but require solving nonlinear optimization over joint state-action policies.
-Learning-based approaches include opponent modeling and Nash Q-learning that incorporate known transition functions or joint value function updates respectively.
-These frameworks enable multi-agent reinforcement learning under uncertainty and strategic interaction.
-Further reading: [Busoniu et al., “Multi-agent Reinforcement Learning,” IEEE Trans.
-Systems, 2008](https://ieeexplore.ieee.org/document/4576109).
+    - Markov games combine sequential decision processes with multiple agents having individual rewards.
+    - Nash equilibria extend to Markov games but require joint policies over all states and agents.
+    - Opponent modeling leverages knowledge of transition functions to estimate opponents’ policies.
+    - Nash Q-learning incorporates equilibrium computations into Q-learning for multiagent learning.
+    - These methods provide foundational frameworks for multiagent reinforcement learning and strategic interaction.
-  - 25.7 Exercises
+  - **25.7 Exercises**
-    - Exercises reinforce understanding of Markov games’ generalization of MDPs and simple games, existence and characterization of best and stochastic responses, policy classifications including behavioral and non-stationary policies, and methods for computing utilities in opponent modeling.
-They consolidate theoretical concepts and practical implications concerning policy forms and computational trade-offs.
-Further reading: [Shoham & Leyton-Brown, "Multiagent Systems," 2009](https://mitpress.mit.edu/books/multiagent-systems).
+    - Exercises cover formalizing Markov games as generalizations of MDPs and simple games.
+    - Investigations include the necessity of stochastic policies in equilibria and alternative policy types.
+    - Discussions address computation methods for utilities in opponent modeling with respective pros and cons.
+    - Solutions provide rigorous explanations of best-response determinism and policy categories.
+    - The exercise section supplements learning with theoretical and practical problem formulations.